ABOUT KATE BERNAL

 My parents met in Europe in 1983 and got married in 1984.
 They’re from 2 countries in Latin America and received scholarships from their countries thanks to their academic excellence (nerds!).
 My dad started studying hydraulic engineering and my mom civil engineering.

 After my mom had finished her first year of college and my dad his fourth, they traveled to Latin America to visit their families and friends.
-After being told that their studies in that particular country of Europe wouldn’t be recognized in Latin America they left their programs and didn’t return to Europe.
-Leaving behind all their belongings, wedding gifts included.
+After being told that their studies in that particular country of Europe wouldn’t be recognized in Latin America, they left their programs and didn’t return to Europe, leaving behind all their belongings, including wedding gifts.

 1984: Tough Entrepreneurship Start